iamdhakrey/rustycord/docs/development-status.md

 ## Legal Notice

-By using RustCord, you acknowledge:
+By using rustycord, you acknowledge:

 - This software is provided "as is" without warranty
 - The developers are not responsible for any issues or damages